The Operator,

 | A/V | Standard: lavalier or handheld microphone, HDMI for live demonstrations during workshops. |

 Select "Speaking or Advisory" in the inquiry form.
-Every serious request is answered within 48 hours.
+Every serious request is reviewed personally.